adafruit/Adafruit_Learning_System_Guides/Flora_NeoGeo_Watch/README.md

 ------------------------------

-This code example requires:
+The code example requires:
-- the Adafruit GPS library (Arduino library manager)
+- the Adafruit GPS library (in Arduino library manager)
 - the Time library which can be downloaded from http://www.pjrc.com/teensy/td_libs_Time.html
 - the Adafruit LSM303DLHC library (in Arduino library manager)
 - the Adafruit NeoPixel library (in Arduino library manager)